-Since Arduinos are programmed in C, Bill also worked out how to use an 1802 C compiler to program the Membership Card.
+Since Arduinos are programmed in C, Bill developed an 1802 C compiler to program the Membership Card.
 He's controlled LCD displays, ethernet adapters, interfaced SD memory cards, and more.
 Quite an impressive feat!
 Take a look at Bill's site -- he's put a lot of work into this, and achieved some impressive results.
-The photo at right shows the Membership Card on top, Bill's Olduino in the middle, and his Arduino Shield adapter at the bottom.
+The photo at right shows the Membership Card on the left and Bill's Olduino on the right.

 Chuck Bigham didn't have a parallel port on his PC.
 So he programmed a PICAXE microcontroller as a RS-232 serial-to-parallel converter.
 He also wrote a Windows program to provide a control panel.
 The project is documented with schematics and software at RS-232 serial to parallel adapter.
 Thanks, Chuck!
 I've always wanted to play with the PICAXE micros, and this gives me an excuse.